2t10p/node-hexo-blog/source/_posts/2018-0315-1400-Enable-Lets-encrypt-wildcard-certificate-in-CentOS-7.md

 {% asset_img 1.png "image description" %}

-btw if you not have do this step you will get a error message blow this.
+BTW if you not have do this step you will get a error message blow this.
 ```
 Client with the currently selected authenticator does not support
 any combination of challenges that will satisfy the CA.
 You may need to use an authenticator plugin that can do challenges over DNS.
 ```

+3.
-3. setting up your wildcard domain
+setting up your wildcard domain
 ```
 # certbot \
 --authenticator standalone \